Tinda Gourd Masala Curry Without Tomatoes

 1 1/2 tsp. salt, adjust to taste

 *These 3 can be omitted if you don not have them.

-Grind/finely chop onion and ginger in a food processor or chop finely by hand.
+Finely chop onion and ginger in a food processor or finely by hand.

 Heat oil in a pan and add cumin or mustard seeds, cardamoms, cloves, bay leaves.
 Once seeds splutter, add garlic and fry for a minutes.

-Add onion and ginger and fry until light to medium brown.
+Add onion and ginger and fry until medium brown.

 Add turmeric, coriander, chilli powder and salt.
-Fry for 10 seconds and add tomatoes.
-Continue to fry until oil begins to come off the edges.
+Fry for 10 seconds, the oil begins to come off the edges.

 Add tinda pieces and potatoes and stir to coat them with the spice mix.

 Add 1/2 cup of water and simmer until potatoes and tinda are cooked.
 I often cook them in a pressure cooker, 2 minutes under full pressure.
-If using pressure cooker, open only when cool.
+If using pressure cooker, let it cool before you open it.

 Sprinkle Garam Masala and close the lid, for flavours to infuse.